 ABOUT US

-Masjid Sabireen was established in 2000 by the Cham American Muslim Community.
-It originally started with only a handful of families that moved from Orange County to Pomona to be near the newly acquired Masjid.
-Alhumdulillah, the past 12 years, the masjid has been blessed with new members and a growing community from various backgrounds each year.
+Masjid Sabireen was established in 1998 by the Cham American Muslim Community.
+Cham people are an ethnic minority from Vietnam and Cambodia.
+Masjid Sabireen originally started with only a handful of Cham families that moved from Orange County to Pomona to be near the newly acquired Masjid.
+Alhumdulillah, the masjid has been blessed with new members and a growing community from various backgrounds each year.
+Today, it is a 501c3 Non Profit serving the local muslim community in the Pomona Valley.
 The masjid is pleased to offer the following services:

 - Five Daily Prayers